-- (d) The productivity price reductions described in Section 3.1(b) are referred to herein as the "Productivity Requirements." - 3.2 Ford will consider Visteon's reasonable requests for Price Texturing by circumstances.
+(d) The productivity price reductions described in Section 3.1(b) are referred to herein as the "Productivity Requirements."
+3.2 Ford will consider Visteon's reasonable requests for Price Texturing by Commodity Group and limited requests for Price Texturing within a Commodity Group.
+Requests for Price Texturing by Component will be considered in rare circumstances.
 Notwithstanding any Price Texturing, the total productivity price reductions shall not be less than those calculated pursuant to Section 3.1 above.
-"Price Texturing" means the achievement of the Productivity Requirements by applying different productivity price reductions to different Commodity
+"Price Texturing" means the achievement of the Productivity Requirements by applying different productivity price reductions to different Commodity Groups, or to different commodities, or to different Components within а commodity.